PHYSICAL WELLNESS

 Rick shared his approach to developing an exercise routine through trial and error and taking notes.
 “There might be a stretch that I feel helps me, or it might relieve some tension in my lower back, my neck, or wherever,” he reflected.
 “So, I try to put that in my mental notebook or write it down in my daily log.”

 A gradual approach to exercise is also key to incorporating a regular routine when living with a neurological condition, helping your body adapt slowly and reducing the risk of injury.
-Lynn offered insight to encourage positive results.
-“Start from where you are and add to it bit by bit,” she said.
-“If you can get up and move, then start by walking every day, even if it's to the end of your driveway and back.”
+“You have to start slow when getting back into exercise,” Mel said.
+“Especially when you have CIDP, it may be discouraging at first, but if it’s something you want, you have to navigate the challenges.”

 Be sure to have grace with yourself, too.
 It can be unpredictable how you will feel each day with CIDP, so listen to your body and rest when necessary.
 You know your body best, so trust your instincts and adjust your routine accordingly.